 - Serve on your favorite sandwich roll.

-- Spice it up: Try putting a little hot sauce and some jalapeno peppers into the wimpie for a spicy twist.
+- Hot Sauce: Try putting a little hot sauce and some jalapeno peppers into the wimpies for a spicy twist.

-- Sneak in other Vegetables: If you have a hard time getting your kids to eat their veggies, try sneaking in some finely chopped vegetables to your sloppy joes.
+- Vegetables: If you have a hard time getting your kids to eat their veggies, try sneaking in some finely chopped vegetables to your sloppy joes.
 They will never know!

-- Serve Over Rice: If you are gluten free, serve over rice, rice cauliflower or even mashed potatoes to make a hearty meal.
+- Rice: If you are gluten free, serve over rice, rice cauliflower or even mashed potatoes to make a hearty meal.

 We love sloppy joes!
 Thanks for the recipe.